epics-modules/asyn/docs/source/asynDriver.rst

 without running an EPICS IOC.
 It creates an asynIPPort driver and an asynPortClient, and uses the command line arguments to set the hostInfo string, a single command string to send to the server, and optionally the input and output EOS.
 It then prints out the response from the server.
-There are 3 example shell scipts provided that show how to use testAsynIPPortClient to communicate with a Web server, a Newport XPS motor controller, and a telnet host respectively.
+There are 3 example shell scripts provided that show how to use testAsynIPPortClient to communicate with a Web server, a Newport XPS motor controller, and a telnet host respectively.